 Enter the pulse width and the period into the calculator to determine the duty cycle.
+This calculator can also evaluate the pulse width or period when the other variables are known.

 Duty Cycle Formula